Word page

 Common questions

 • What does twirl mean?
-Meaning To spin or turn around lightly and quickly; also a spinning movement.
+To spin or turn around lightly and quickly; also a spinning movement.